-The Committee currently comprises three Parish Councillors (James Willis - Chair, Chris Davis, Simon Barnes), with two reserves (Nicky Bowler, Emma Monk), one Member of the Public (Mr John Warden) as Transport (Cango) Representative and one Member of the Public (Mr Howard Millett) as Tree Representative.
+The Planning and Trees Committee currently comprises three Parish Councillors (Chris Davis, Simon Barnes, Emma Monk), with a reserve (Nicky Bowler), and one Parish Councillor (Howard Millett) as Tree Representative.
 The Committee operates in accordance with its Terms of Reference as approved by the full Sway Parish Council.
-It meets on the second Tuesday of every month at the Jubilee Field Pavilion, Station Road, Sway at 7:15pm.
+It meets on the second Thursday of every month at the Jubilee Field Pavilion, Station Road, Sway at 7:15pm.

 Plans and applications are available to view through the Planning Authority's portal at https://www.newforestnpa.gov.uk/planning_category/view-or-comment-on-applications/.
 Everyone is welcome.